grasshoppermouse/wsu-thesis/README.md

 Edit the `_quarto.yml` file with your information, e.g., name, thesis title, degree, and so forth.

 The `index.qmd` file is required, and contains the title page and other front matter that will be filled in with the information in the `_quarto.yml` file.
 The `chapter` folder contains stub `chapter.qmd` files.
-Number of the files in order, and add the file names to the `_quarto.qmd` file.
+Number the chapter files in order, and add the file names to the `_quarto.qmd` file.

 ## Note